-29 Conclusion
+35 Conclusion

-• Here is my advice to those who have issues with your near-neighbor or one-on-one relationships.
+- Here is my advice to those of you who have issues with your near-neighbor or one-on-one relationships. - Recognize that vengeance is the Lord's responsibility, not ours. - If possible, stay away from those who have hurt or still hurting you. - Instead of plotting revenge or how to get even, pray for your enemies and ask God to help you be reconciled to them. - If you see your enemy in need, as far as it is appropriate, help them. - Remember, Christ has set the example.

-- Recognize that vengeance is the Lord's responsibility, not ours. - If possible, stay away from those who have hurt or still hurting you. - Instead of plotting revenge or how to get even, pray for your enemies and ask God to help you be reconciled to them. - If you see your enemy in need help them. - Remember, Christ has set the example.
-Are we greater than he?
+• Are we greater than he?